Ernestopv/MeterCharge/README.md

-Also with the implementation of the factory pattern the "if" statements have been reduced from the principal class (MeterChargeSaver.cs), the keyValue pairs are being configured in the app.config, so when the "MeterType.Electricity" is set as an identifier the  Electricity class is going to be instanciated to calculate the electricity consumption, the same applies to water("MeterType.Water") and heating("MeterType.Heating").
+Also with the implementation of the factory pattern the "if" statements have been reduced from the principal class (MeterChargeSaver.cs), when the "MeterType.Electricity" is set as an identifier the  Electricity class is going to be instanciated to calculate the electricity consumption, the same applies to water("MeterType.Water") and heating("MeterType.Heating").

 ![image](https://user-images.githubusercontent.com/24325283/175838834-cc789594-65ea-41d1-b63f-15a2f783a5b4.png)